barryclark/jekyll-now/codebreaker/_posts/2018-03-14-CodeBreaker-Task-6-Part-1.md

 For task 6 you need to send a message to the bot that will then exploit the server and queue up a command to deconstruct the bot network.
 The botserver, bot.sys, and build config files are provided to you.
 When trying to run the server, it outputs an error 'File Corrupt'.
 This error is usually received when the ELF headers are messed up, but running the program under strace shows that the server does start doing something.
 Running strings on server provides some interesting output.

 You can see multiple references to pyrun, python, and modules that are provided in python standard library.
-Researching online I determined that pyrun is used to pack your python program and the standard library together to ran on computer's without python ().
+Researching online I determined that [pyrun](https://www.egenix.com/products/python/PyRun/) is used to pack your python program and the standard library together to ran on computer's without python.
 This is how far I was able to get during the competition, and was not able figure out how to fix the 'File Corrupt' error.

 After the competition Kopohono on reddit gave the hint that the server can be treated as a zipfile and using python you can unzip and get the main code.
 This allowed me to open it up and see what it was trying to do.